e-a-w/star-wars-fansite/README.md

 ## Goals
 ### Personal Goal
 - You’ll be able to create your first personal coding projects, visible by the public on GitHub.
 - You’ll get comfortable with git and GitHub -- cloning repositories (repos), making changes, and pushing those changes back to GitHub.

 ### Project Goals
-You’re creating a “coming soon” page for your personal GitHub page.
-It should have the following things:
+Now, you’ll be making a fan-site, based on this GitHub you're reading now.
+This fan-site should have the following things:
 - There should be a repo on your personal GitHub account named `[YOUR GITHUB USER NAME].github.io`
 - If I go to `[YOUR GITHUB USER NAME].github.io`, it should NOT give me a 404 Page ("There isn't a GitHub Pages site here.")
-- Create a `README.md` file.
-It should say one thing: “More info coming soon!”
-You’ll be working on this soon.

-Now, you’ll be making a fan-site, based on this GitHub you're reading now.
-This fan-site should have the following things:
-- There should be a repo on your personal GitHub account named `fansite`, cloned off this repo.
-- If I go to `[YOUR GITHUB USER NAME].github.io/fansite/fansite.html`, it should NOT give me a 404 Page ("There isn't a GitHub Pages site here.")
 - Edit the `fansite.html` and `fansite.css` files and use HTML and CSS to replace what’s there with the content about the thing you're, um, fanning over.
 You’ll commit and push the changes to your GitHub repo.
-- If I go to your fansite code at `https://[YOUR GITHUB USER NAME].github.io`, it should have your information, not was what was previously there.
+- If I go to your fansite code at `https://[YOUR GITHUB USER NAME].github.io`, it should have your fansite, not was what was previously there.
+  - We have provided a skeleton codebase for you to work with, an HTML page and a CSS page which has been linked to the HTML page in the header.
+  - Remember, assigning `id` and `class` to your HTML elements is how you connect those specific elements to the CSS rules you make in your CSS file.
+  - The order of your HTML matters, so remember to structure your page the way you want it to look.

 ## Resources
 Here are some links to resources and a few tips to help you with this project: